Peter Kirsten: Cricket career

 He represented South Africa in all 19 unofficial Rebel Test matches from 1982 to 1989, scoring 1,192 runs at an average of 41.10.
 Kirsten also captained South Africa in 6 of these matches, winning 4 times, losing 1 and drawing 1.
 During his first-class career he scored centuries in both innings of a match on three occasions, as well as eight double centuries, still the most by a South African batsman.
 In 1990 he moved to East London and became captain of the newly promoted Border team.

 At the end of 1991, South Africa was invited to rejoin the International Cricket Conference, and went on their first ever tour of India.
 Kirsten played in all three ODIs, scoring 86 not out in the final match, earning him the man of the match award.
 Controversy surrounded the selection of the 1992 World Cup team, when Clive Rice, Jimmy Cook and Kirsten were omitted from the preliminary team.
 All three players were stalwarts of South African cricket during the exile years.
 Kirsten was eventually recalled to the team and became the team's most prolific run scorer at the tournament.

 Kirsten made his Test debut in 1992 against the West Indies, aged 36 years and 340 days, scoring 52 in the second innings.
 On the 1994 South African cricket tour of England he scored a first-class century against Sussex, before aged 39 years and 84 days, he scored his first and only Test century against England at Headingley.

 Peter Kirsten finished his career with 626 Test runs and 1,293 ODI runs.

-Kirsten is currently a cricket commentator for SABC Sports.

 Personal life

 Kirsten married his wife Tuffy in 1983.
 After retiring from cricket he published a biography with Telford Vice, In the nick of time.

-Kirsten comes from a sporting family, his father Noël Kirsten played first-class cricket for Border.
-Peter, his younger brother Andy and half-brothers Gary and Paul Kirsten represented Western Province.
+Kirsten comes from a sporting family.
+His father, Noël Kirsten, played first-class cricket for Border.
+Peter, his younger brother, Andy, and half-brothers Gary and Paul, represented Western Province.
 Gary also played in 101 cricket Tests for South Africa.